SpeedyFixer removal instructions

 |Damage||Monetary loss (unnecessary purchase of fake software), unwanted warning pop-ups, slow computer performance.|

-More examples of other similar PUAs are PC Power Speed, Max Utilities and Max Uninstaller.
-It is common that such PUAs are advertised as useful, legitimate programs that supposed to deliver some value (optimize systems, fix errors, remove malware, etc.).
-However, quite often they do not fix any actual issues and are designed only to deceive users into paying for their activation.
+More examples of other similar PUAs include PC Power Speed, Max Utilities and Max Uninstaller.
+They are often advertised as useful, legitimate programs that supposedly deliver certain features (optimize systems, fix errors, remove malware, etc.), however, they fix no issues and are designed only to deceive users into paying for activation.

 How did potentially unwanted applications install on my computer?

-It is common that PUAs are distributed by using a method called "bundling".
-To be more precise, by including them in download and/or installation setups of various programs.
-As a rule, information about additionally included apps can be found in their "Custom", "Advanced", and other settings.
-Users download and/or install PUAs through setups of other software when they leave those settings unchanged.
-In other words, when they do not decline offers to download/and or install any additionally included software.
-Also, unwanted downloads and/or installation can be caused by clicking deceptive ads that are designed to run certain scripts.
+PUAs are commonly distributed using a method called "bundling" - by including them into the download/installation set-ups of other programs.
+Generally, information about these additionally-included apps can be found in "Custom", "Advanced", and other settings.
+Many users inadvertently download and install PUAs through the set-ups of other software when they leave these settings unchecked and unchanged.
+Offers to download and install any additionally-included software should be declined.
+Unwanted downloads and installations are also caused by clicking deceptive ads that run certain scripts.

-Software should not be downloaded (or installed) through questionable channels like Peer-to-Peer networks (e.g., eMule, torrent clients), unofficial, shady, websites, third party downloaders, installers, etc. It is common that these channels are used as tools to distribute various PUAs or even malicious programs.
+Software should not be downloaded or installed through dubious channels such as Peer-to-Peer networks (e.g., eMule, torrent clients), unofficial, dubious, websites, third party downloaders, installers, etc. These channels are used to distribute PUAs or even malicious programs.
 Therefore, files and programs should be downloaded from official websites and via direct links.
-Furthermore, download and installation setups that contain settings like "Advanced", "Custom" should be checked for offers to download and/or install unwanted apps.
-Such offers should be declined before completing downloads and installations.
-Intrusive advertisements that appear on questionable websites should not be clicked.
-They can open untrustworthy pages or cause downloads, installations of unwanted software.
-If there are any suspicious, unwanted extensions, plug-ins or add-ons installed on a web browser, then they should be uninstalled.
-The same should be done with software of this kind that is installed on the operating system/computer.
-If your computer is already infected with PUAs, we recommend running a scan with Spyhunter for Windows to automatically eliminate them.
+Check all download and installation set-ups for settings such as "Advanced" and "Custom".
+Dismiss any offers to download or install unwanted apps before completing the process.
+Do not click intrusive advertisements that appear on dubious websites, since they can open untrusted pages or cause download/installation of unwanted software.
+Remove any suspicious, unwanted extensions, plug-ins and add-ons installed on the browser.
+The same should be applied to software of this kind that is installed on the operating system/computer.
+If your computer is already infected with PUAs, we recommend running a scan with Malwarebytes for Windows to automatically eliminate them.

 Website promoting SpeedyFixer application: